Skip to Content

 Expect it to be extremely busy, especially if you are traveling in the summer.
 Still, it’s a place that is so typically Dutch that I think it’s well worth the trip.

-How to visit: Unless you have a car, the best way to get to Giethoorn to Amsterdam is by taking an organized tour.
+How to visit: Unless you have a car, the best way to get to Giethoorn from Amsterdam is by taking an organized tour.
 I recommend this highly-rated day trip to Giethoorn.

 Giethoorn is one of the best day trips from Amsterdam in the Netherlands